East Coast

 From early logging to a private resort area to a Civilian Conservation Corps camp, it’s been a hub for activity for over 100 years.
 Located southeast of Sugarlands Visitor Center, near Gatlinburg, Tennessee.
 Find a large campground along with historic cabins, like the Appalachian Clubhouse.

 Roaring Fork—As a Motor Nature Trail close to Gatlinburg, it’s a popular destination.
-Find waterfalls along historic with buildings.
+Find waterfalls along historic buildings.

 The Great Smoky Mountains National Park Planning Guide